-Host two annual volunteer non-native polespear tournaments, permitted through the municipality, to increase total removal, while saving costs and providing an educational awareness component.
+Host two annual volunteer non-native polespear tournaments to increase total removal, while saving costs and providing an educational awareness component.
 Ensure that all tournament participants adhere to means and methods that avoid impacts to native species and the ecosystem.
 Tournament participants will be given a packet of information and are required to sign liability waivers.